FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2024-08-18-world-management.md

 The server will now use your uploaded world as the new game world, replacing the previously generated one.
 Make sure your custom world files are correctly formatted and compatible with your server's version and type to ensure proper functioning.

-## How to upload the world to the server using SFTP.
+## How to upload your world using SFTP.

 {: .info}